Flipleerr/Flipleerr/README.md

 hey i'm memoryleak

-main project right now is ADXTools, otherwise i just write whatever or use this account as free file storage lmao
+i do whatever the fuck